ArielA147/Local-Weather-website/readme.md

 ### Advence :

-- [x] when cancels the selection to use my current location - hide the tmp.

 - [x] I can see how the weather feels like in tmperature

 - [x] I can see wind speed